jcubic/jquery-terminal-wiki/Getting-Started.md

 <script src="script.js"></script>
 ```

-inside `<head>`, then you need to wrap your code inside jQuery Ready function that will be invoked when DOM (Document Object Model - html representation in memory) will be
+inside `<head>`, then you need to wrap your code inside the jQuery Ready function that will be invoked when DOM (Document Object Model - html representation in memory) will be
 ready so jQuery will find `#terminal` or `body`. to do that you need this code

 ```javascript